WSU-kduncan/cicd-drwbowen/README.md

 - To create the public repo you first have to create your DockerHub account, then click the repositories link at the top center of the screen.
 After that you click the create repository button, name the repo and hit create.
 ### Allow DockerHub Authentication via CLI
 - to do this you jsut go into your security setting in your DockerHub account and click the create a new token button. this creates a token that you can put on whatever system that you want to give access to, without using your user name and password every time.
 Also git hub is going to need this token.
+### Configure GitHub Secrets
+- the creditials that you need are the user name and password for you DockerHub account. you then go to your repo setting on gitHub and add secrets, so your DOCKER_USERNAME then give it your username for dockerhub, and DOCKER_PASSWORD, and enter your password for your DockerHub Avvount. then gitHub will encrypt your information that you entered and no one will be able to read it.
+### Configure GitHub Workflow
+- really the only variable that I had to change on this workflow was my DockerHub repo name, to my dockerHub repo name.